Makassar South Sulawesi, Indonesia Travel Guide

 Soft handshakes are common.
 Dress modestly, especially at religious sites.

 Use your right hand for eating.
-Always ask permission before photographing individuals.
+Always get consent before taking photos of people.

-Be aware of what is considered impolite or culturally sensitive.
+Be aware of the thing that is considered impolite or culturally sensitive.

 Indonesia is a conservative society.
-Public displays of affection are generally not advised.
+Pdas are generally not advised.

 Embrace Makassar's culture with an open mind and respectful demeanor.
-Local hospitality is warm and appreciated.
+Local hospitality is warm and valued.

 Travelers with mobility challenges should plan carefully, as infrastructure can be limited.